The Public Paperfolding History Project

 Plate 41 series A shows forms developed from one side of the Double Blintz Basic Form and Plate 41 series B shows forms developed from the other side.

-Plates 42 and 43 show forms developed from the Windmill Base including Rosettes 2, 2a,3 and 3a.
+Plates 42 and 43 show forms developed from the Windmill Base.

 The introduction to this section states, roughly, 'Any change that is made to the square in order to obtain one of the basic forms can give rise to comparisons.
 If the square is folded in the centre (ie edge to edge) it represents a picture, a roof, a gutter.
 If it is folded diagonally then it is a handkerchief, a sail, a bag.
 If you fold the four corners to the centre it becomes a letter, and so on.
 In this way forms of life are already achieved through the simplest changes.'

-Der Kahn (the boat) - probably from the context the Paper Boat
+Der Kahn (the boat) - probably The Paper Boat

 Der Pfeil (the arrow) - probably the Paper Dart

-Die Krahe (the crow) - probably a duplicate for Eine Vogel - the Cocotte / Pajarita
+Die Krahe (the crow) - probably The Cocotte / Pajarita

 1. Ein Neidrige Kastchen (a low box) - possibly the Solid Box

-2. Eine Hohe Kastchen (a high box) - The Blintz Box or Masu
+2. Eine Hohe Kastchen (a high box) - Probably The Blintz Box but possibly The Junk Box with the flaps folded down outside or inside.
+There is no descriptive text to assist here.

 3. Einen Orden (a medal) (also mentioned in the text)- The Cross